 - In an episode of The Muppet Show, a character has three legs in a wheel arrangement, wildly spinning as a background scrolls behind him and he sings "Windmills of Your Mind."
 Amusingly, he later appears in another sketch, and he's still equipped with the leg-wheel, no longer spinning.

 - Hilariously used in a police identification sketch of the titular character in My Name Is Earl.

 Video Games, Visual Novels

-- Invoked in one strip of FoxTrot where Jason Fox runs around holding a pair of wheels with a spiral design during gym class, with dry ice strapped to his feet, so that he appears to be running fast during gym class.
+- Invoked in one strip of FoxTrot where Jason Fox runs around a soccer field holding a pair of spiral wheels so that he appears to be running fast during gym class.
 To complete the illusion he straps dry ice to his shoes to leave a steam trail behind him.